natecollins/scs28/README.md

 AH  5S  8S  8C  JC
 ```

 Decrypting Examples:

-You may enter multiple cards, up to a full deck, at the input prompts.
+To decrypt a message, use either the `--decrypt` or `-D` flag.
+You'll need to know the threshold used when the message was encrypted and pass it via the `-t` flag.
+You may enter multiple cards, up to a full deck at a time, at the input prompts.
+You will be prompted to enter a total number of decks equal to the threshold specified.
 ```
 ./scs28.py --decrypt -t 2
 Input your deck of cards below.